bradencwatkins/startup/notes.md

 ## Domain name shenanigans
 I learned how to connect a domain name to my server, and also how to make a web server secure.
 It wasn't a very fun process, because I must've missed some key instruction somewhere.
 Nevertheless, say hello to [marryabook.com](https://marryabook.com)

+## HTML fun
+I was introduced to the main concepts and general flow of HTML, but I am not super comfortable writing my own HTML page.
+Luckily there is always the future!
+HTML seems pretty easy though, and seems to allow a margin of error, which is more than most coding can say.